Actively Recruiting

 - Age 18 years or older

-- Some gross shoulder movement at the start of the trial
+- Some gross shoulder movement to enable functional change at elbow and hand

-- Some sitting balance to enable functional upper limb activity
+- Some sitting balance to allow functional upper limb activity

-- EMG evidence of active finger and elbow movements grade 1-2
+- Evidence of active muscle activity in fingers and elbow (EMG grade 1-2)

 - Minimal or no functional use of upper limb in the community at trial start